derekfine/Data-Cleaning-Project-Group-3-/Codebook.md

 Mag | Calculated magnitude of the signals recorded.
 Mean | The mean value of a given measurement.
-Std | The standard deviation of a given measurement. t | Denotes time doman signal.
+Std | The standard deviation of a given measurement. t | Denotes time domain signal.
 X | Data for the X-axis of motion.
 Y | Data for the Y-axis of motion.
 Z | Data for the Z-axis of motion.